splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 Ensure you are using supported .NET versions
 ==============================================================

-The Splunk Distribution of OpenTelementry .NET supports the following .NET versions:
+The Splunk Distribution of OpenTelemetry .NET supports the following .NET versions:

 - .NET 5.0 and higher on Windows and Linux
 - .NET Framework 4.7 and higher on Windows